Smoking industry: stats, facts & side effects for 2024

 A few quick facts

-• Every day, in the UK about 300 children start smoking – equivalent to one primary school EVERY day
+• Every day, in the UK about 300 children start smoking – equivalent to one elementary school EVERY day

 • 409,000 UK patients with smoking-related illnesses are admitted to hospital each year